-- 5.7.1.1 A goal shall be considered allowed when it has been correctly scored and confirmed with a face-off at the center spot. - 5.7.1.2 All allowed goals shall be noted in the match record with the time and the number of the scoring and assisting players.
+- 5.7.1 Allowed goals - 5.7.1.1 A goal shall be considered allowed when it has been correctly scored and confirmed with a face-off at the center spot. - 5.7.1.2 All allowed goals shall be noted in the match record with the time and the number of the scoring and assisting players.
 As assisting player is considered a player of the same team directly involved in the scoring.
 Only one assist per goal shall be noted.
-A goal scored during extra time or from a penalty shot after a period or a match has ended shall not be confirmed with a face-off, but shall be considered allowed when both referees have pointed at the center spot and the goal has been noted in the match record. - 5.7.1.3 An allowed goal must not be disallowed. - 5.7.1.4 If the referees are certain that an allowed goal is incorrect, this shall be reported. - 5.7.2 Correctly scored goals - 5.7.2.1 When the entire ball passes the goal line from the front, having been played in a correct way with a field player's stick, and no offense leading to a free-hit or a penalty has been committed by the attacking team in connection with, or immediately before, the goal.
+A goal scored during extra time or from a penalty shot after a period or a match has ended shall not be confirmed with a face-off but shall be considered allowed when both referees have pointed at the center spot and the goal has been noted in the match record. - 5.7.1.3 An allowed goal must not be disallowed. - 5.7.1.4 If the referees are certain that an allowed goal is incorrect, this shall be reported. - 5.7.2 Correctly scored goals - 5.7.2.1 When the entire ball passes the goal line from the front, having been played in a correct way with a field player's stick, and no offense leading to a free-hit or a penalty has been committed by the attacking team in connection with, or immediately before, the goal.
 This includes: - 5.7.2.1.1 When a player in the defending team has moved the goal cage out of position and the ball passes the goal line from the front between the marks for the posts and below the imaginary position of the bar. - 5.7.2.1.2 When an own goal is scored.
 An own goal may be allowed off the stick or body of the defender.
 If the non-offending team sore an own goal during a delayed penalty, the goal shall be allowed. - 5.7.2.1.3 An own goal shall be noted as OG. - 5.7.2.2 When the entire ball passes the goal line from the front after a player in the defending team has directed the ball with his stick or his body, or a player in the attacking team has unintentionally directed the ball with his body, and no offense leading to a free-hit or a penalty has been committed by the attacking team in connection with, or immediately before the goal. - 5.7.2.3 The goal shall not be considered correctly scored if a field player in the attacking team intentionally kicks the ball immediately before it is directed into goal.
 If a player has scored with an incorrect stick and the mistake is noticed only after the ball has passed the goal line, the goal shall be allowed. - 5.7.2.4 When a player who is not noted in the match record, or is incorrectly numbered, is involved in the scoring of a goal.
-Note: Involved implies scoring or assisting. - 5.7.3 Incorrectly scored goals - 5.7.3.1 When a player in the attacking team has committed an offense leading to a free-hit or a penalty in connection with, or immediately before, the goal.
-(Prescribed offense sign)
+Note: Involved implies scoring or assisting.

+5.7.3 Incorrectly scored goals